psybers/python-paradigms/README.md

 The first step is to run Boa queries to generate output data for further processing.

-Here we provide instructions on manually getting the output, but it is probably easier to just run the helper script: `make getdata`
+Here we provide instructions on manually getting the output, but it is probably easier to just run the helper script: `make get-boa-output`

 #### Get some per-project counts
 Run `boa/counts.boa` and save the output to `data/txt/counts.txt`.